Ilyushin Il-12

-The Ilyushin Il-12 (NATO reporting name: Coach) was a Soviet twin-engine cargo aircraft, developed in the mid-1940s for small and medium-haul airline routes and as a military transport.
+The Ilyushin Il-12 (NATO reporting name: Coach) is a Soviet twin-engine cargo aircraft, developed in the mid-1940s for small and medium-haul airline routes and as a military transport.

 Design and development

 The Il-12 was developed as a private venture by the Ilyushin Design Bureau from autumn 1943 and was intended as a replacement for the Lisunov Li-2, a license-produced version of the Douglas DC-3.
 Initial studies proposed a 29-seat airliner powered by four 1000 hp supercharged M-88V engines (as used in the Ilyushin Il-4 bomber) and with a pressurized cabin, allowing the aircraft to cruise at an altitude of 6000–7000 m, with a range of 5000 km at almost 400 km/h.
 The aircraft would be fitted with a tricycle landing gear, the first use by the Ilyushin OKB.

 During 1944, the design was changed, with the M-88B engines replaced by two ACh-31 diesel V-12 engines (each producing 1900 hp at take-off).
 The plans for a pressurized fuselage were abandoned and the number of passengers reduced to 27.
 The lower operating altitude resulted in a reduction in the aircraft's range and cruising speed.
 The Il-12 made its maiden flight on 15 August 1945.
-It was soon decided to re-engine the aircraft with Shvetsov ASh-82 radial engines, as is was expected to take too long to develop the ACh-31 to an acceptable reliability and time between overhauls for commercial service.
+It was soon decided to re-engine the aircraft with Shvetsov ASh-82 radial engines, as it was expected to take too long to develop the ACh-31 to an acceptable reliability and time between overhauls for commercial service.
 The modified first prototype flew with its new engines on 9 January 1946.